new92/php/README.md

 ## Run locally 📲

-Each directory contains instructions on how to run each program locally.
+Each directory contains instructions on how to run each script locally.